 Marriage of Thomas Stewart and Eliza Brown, 9 April 1863, St Michael’s Church, Surry Hills

-Thomas and Eliza Stewart were the great great grandparents of my husband Geoffrey Rundle, and it has been an honour and fascinating experience to find out about this early Colonial family of New South Wales and their incredible contribution to the history that has shaped our nation.
+Thomas and Eliza Stewart were the great great grandparents of my husband Geoffrey Rundle and it has been such a fascinating experience to find out about this early Colonial family of New South Wales and their incredible contribution to the hospitality and the transportation industry that has shaped our nation.

 Birth of Florence Elizabeth Maryann Stewart, Sydney Morning Herald, 14 November 1863